 Some of the most common symptoms of chronic inflammation include:

-Inflammation is regulated by inflammatory mediators, which are the signalling proteins that immune cells release in order to manage and maintain an inflammatory response.
+Inflammation is regulated by inflammatory mediators, which are the signaling proteins that immune cells release in order to manage and maintain an inflammatory response.
 The amount of inflammatory mediators present in the blood can be measured to clinically diagnose chronic inflammation.
 (Source)

 Cytokines are an example of some of the most common inflammatory mediators that are used as markers of inflammation.
 They are released early on in the inflammatory process, and their role is to recruit leukocytes (white blood cells) to the site of infection.